franziskuskiefer/py-interfacelift-downloader/README.md

 Check how the URL changes when you select the options in Interfacelift itself.

 To specify where to save the images, edit the `directory` string.
 Please leave `expanduser('~')` as it is (unless you now what you're doing) and rather edit the string after the `+` sign.
 Start the string with `/` and choose the folder you want.
 If it doesn't exists, `wget` will create it.
+The variable `rate` controls the download rate wget operates with.
+It is specified as a string to allow postfixes such as K and M.

 To specify how many pictures you want, edit the `range()` function.
 To download the pictures from the _n_ first pages, change it to read `range(1,n+1)`.
 This will download 10 _n_ images.